xsanda/typed-scss-modules/README.md

 For all possible commands, run `tsm --help`.

-The only required argument is the directoy where all SCSS files are located.
+The only required argument is the directory where all SCSS files are located.
 Running `tsm src` will search for all files matching `src/**/*.scss`.
 This can be overridden by providing a [glob](https://github.com/isaacs/node-glob#glob-primer) pattern instead of a directory.
 For example, `tsm src/*.scss`

 ### `--watch` (`-w`)